ED-NY/HackCube-Making-simple/README.md

 The new PCB removes a part of the upper board in order to provide space for the electrolytic capacitor on the low-frequency module, so as to reduce the overall thickness.
 The upper board has 6 rows of pins on the top left, which are used to connect the lower board and communicate with the low-frequency module.<br>
 When making by ourselves, we should pay attention to cutting the row needles properly, otherwise it will have a great influence on the thickness.
 Compared with the previous one, the biggest advantage of this board is that it doesn't need flying wires.

+The new PCB adjusts the number of turns of the low-frequency coil, because the reading distance of the last PCB is very close during the test.
+For convenience, the USB position of the ESP 8266 module and the Arduino module is adjusted to the right.
+Therefore, during welding, the welding method of upper plate is to place the surface without components of Arduino close to PCB, the<br> surface without components of ESP module close to the surface with components of Arduino, and the micro interface of two modules is on the right side.
+So here, we need to adjust the length of the row needle.
+Close to it does not affect its normal operation.